ccastillop/redge/README.md

 - `bin/dc rails db:create db:setup` to setup the database

 - Run all at once
-  - you need any ruby installed `gem install foreman`
-  - (Ok, a paradox :)
   - `bin/dev`

+  Usually, the script will install foreman gem using your local ruby.
+  (Ok, a paradox :))

 - Or, you can run each process in separate tabls
-  - `bin/dc rails server` to start de rails server
+  - `bin/dc bin/rails server -b 0.0.0.0` to start de rails server at port 3000
-  - `bin/dc rails console` to start de rails console
+  - `bin/dc bin/rails console` to start de rails console
   - `bin/dc yarn build --watch` to compile Javascript
   - `bin/dc yarn build:css --watch` to compile CSS
-  - `bin/dc bundle exec sidekiq` to start sidekiq
+  - `bin/dc sidekiq` to start sidekiq
+  - `bin/dc bash` to open a console in your container
+  - `bin/dc bundle` to install any new gem added to Gemfile
+  - and so on ...

+Luckly you can go to http://localhost:3000/

 ## Pending task
 - [ ] Review initial permisisions for Bundle and Yarn